Tyrone Mings: Ipswich Town

-AFC Bournemouth
+Bournemouth

-On 26 June 2015, Mings signed for newly promoted Premier League club AFC Bournemouth on a four-year contract for an undisclosed fee, reported to be £8 million.
+On 26 June 2015, Mings signed for newly promoted Premier League club Bournemouth on a four-year contract for an undisclosed fee, reported to be £8 million.

 Mings made his Premier League debut for Bournemouth on 29 August 2015 in a 1–1 draw with Leicester City.
 However, he suffered a knee injury six minutes after coming on as a half-time substitute.
 On 3 September 2015, it was confirmed that Mings' injury would mean that he would be sidelined for between 9 and 12 months.
 On 13 December 2016, he made his comeback after 15 months as a late substitute in a 1–0 home win over defending champions Leicester City, the same opponent when he got injured in his debut.

 On 8 March 2017, Mings was banned by the FA for five matches following an alleged stamp on Zlatan Ibrahimović in a 1–1 draw against Manchester United on the previous weekend.